Wynyard railway station (England): History

-The NER gained parliamentary powers to construct a line from Bowesfield Junction (where it joined the route of Stockton & Darlington Railway) to Wellfield Junction (on the route of the Hartlepool Dock & Railway) in 1872 and opened the line in stages, with the section north of Carlton Junction (where the line crossed the route of the Clarence Railway) opening to freight traffic on 1 August 1878 from which point Wynyard station was used for local goods traffic.
+The NER gained powers in an act of Parliament to construct a line from Bowesfield Junction (where it joined the route of Stockton and Darlington Railway) to Wellfield Junction (on the route of the Hartlepool Dock and Railway) in 1872 and opened the line in stages, with the section north of Carlton Junction (where the line crossed the route of the Clarence Railway) opening to freight traffic on 1 August 1878 from which point Wynyard station was used for local goods traffic.
 However construction of the stations was not complete at this time.
 Local passenger trains were eventually introduced on 1 March 1880 though these services only ever used the line north of Carlton junction from where they continued over the former Clarence Railway route to Stockton-on-Tees station.

 The station was of a standard design used by the NER during the 1870s.
-It had two platforms: the southbound platform (on the east side of the tracks) had a small waiting shelter while on the northbound (western) platform there was the station master's house, a waiting room and a canopied ticket office.
+It had two platforms: the southbound platform, in the Stockton on Tees direction (on the east side of the tracks) had a small waiting shelter, while on the northbound (western) platform there was the station master's house, a waiting room and a canopied ticket office.
 There were also three goods sidings on the western side of lines serving, coal staiths (which had to be raised above the level of the platforms), a loading platform and a livestock paddock.
-A signal box was located a short distance south of the northbound platform until it was closed in 1953.
+A signal box was located a short distance south of the southbound platform until it was closed in 1953.

 Passenger traffic on the line was always light, the line having been built primarily to allow freight to bypass the congested lines through Stockton and Hartlepool.
 Wynyard station's remote location served a sparsely populated area and in 1911 there were just 4,064 tickets issued at Wynyard station (this compares with 13,133 issued at Carlton station in the same year) however station was relatively well used for transporting agricultural produce with 922 tons of hay and clover and 199 wagons of livestock loaded at the station in 1913.
 Despite the poor patronage, there were four stopping passenger trains over the line per day in each direction in 1910 and the number increased to five each way by the 1930s.